But I Fastened My Seat Belt!

 Serving accident victims in Indiana since 1981.

-If you or a loved one has suffered injury in an accident due to a seat belt failure, call Indiana accident lawyer Mike Stephenson.
+If you or a loved one has suffered injury in an accident due to a seat belt failure, call Indianapolis personal injury lawyer Mike Stephenson.
 Mike can take a look at your unique situation to determine whether negligence was involved and, if so, which party was responsible.
 Keep in mind that in Indiana there is a statute of limitations – or a deadline – for filing personal injury claims, so it is unwise to delay.
 Don’t lose the opportunity to obtain the money you need to make your family’s future financially secure.
 Call Mike Stephenson at 1-317-825-5200 or contact us using our online form.
 Stephenson Rife.
 Trusted advisors.
 Proven advocates.

 Attorney Mike Stephenson